nikp123/scrcpy-desktop/README.md

 -----------

  * Only 1080p mode supported
- * No input whatsoever
- * OSK may be bugging you
+ * OSK may be bugging you (a workaround is to disable it or have a bluetooth keyboard instead)
- * Non-portable (as it's scrcpy version dependent)
  * No audio at all
  * A very botched implementation ATM